Rob Machado

-Robert Edward Machado (born October 16, 1973) is an Australian-born American professional surfer.
+Robert Edward Machado (born October 16, 1973) is an Australian born American professional surfer.
+Rob competed on the World Surf League Championship Tour from 1993-2001.
+Since then he has become a professional free surfer.

 Early life

 Machado attended San Dieguito High School.
-He describes himself in interviews, vlogs and social media as a "soul surfer," or freesurfer,.
+He describes himself in interviews, vlogs and social media as a "soul surfer," or freesurfer.
 He was largely active in the competitive surfing scene from 1993 to 2000, and was still competing in World Surf League events until 2012.

 Career

 Machado hosts and participates in an annual event held at his home reef called the Rob Machado Surf Classic and Beach Fair, which is an amateur competition for the locals of all ages, and it includes demo sessions with Machado and other pros.

-Machado portrayed "himself" in the 2007 animated picture, Surf's Up.
+Machado portrayed "himself" in the 2007 animated picture, Surf's Up, as well as playing himself in the art film "Kingshighway - Rob Machado and Joel Tudor" by Paulo Carvalho (Kid Rio) and Danny Camp.
 Machado also starred in his own feature film released in the late 90s titled "Drifting".
 Additionally, Rob wrote and starred in the 2009 film, The Drifter.

-Machado is a 2011 inductee into the Surfing Walk of Fame in Huntington Beach, California in the surf champion category.
+Machado is a 2011 inductee into the Surfing Walk of Fame in Huntington Beach, California, in the surf champion category.

 On December 31, 2019, Machado announced he would no longer be associated with Hurley International after having been sponsored by the surf company for nearly 20 years, due to the new ownership group's desire to cut spending.
 He is now sponsored by Vuori, Reef, Dragon and Firewire.
+He regularly surfs in San Diego, where he has gained prominence.